padegalmadhuri/Memory-game/README.md

 Extract the .zip file

 Open index.html in your browser.
-OR Click on this LINK to see the live version of the game .

 OR